 The Office of Student Engagement & Leadership strives to connect students to leadership experiences, campus involvement opportunities, and the campus community.
 In addition to hosting many social and educational events throughout the year, this office also is the home to 20+ Student Clubs which give students an opportunity to meet new people, develop leadership skills, impact their community, network, and have fun!
-More information can be found on the Student Club webpage.
+More information can be found on the Student Engagement webpage and the Student Club webpage.